-See the file /etc/ksh.kshrc, which includes many useful features and examples, and may be invoked in your user's .profile.
+See the file /etc/ksh.kshrc, which includes many useful features and examples, and may be invoked in your user's . profile.

-Starting with OpenBSD 3.7, ksh(1) has been enhanced with a number of "special characters" for the primary prompt string, PS1, similar to those used in bash.
+OpenBSD's ksh(1) has been enhanced with a number of "special characters" for the primary prompt string, PS1, similar to those used in bash.
 For example: